troykyo/dssloopholes.github.io/_pages/about.markdown

 The Loopholes design game is composed by a game board, a deck of strategy cards, and this extended content website.
 In this page you can find further details about each of the strategies in the Loopholes card deck to gain insights on how they might be applied through relevant case studies.

-# The Loopholes Game Experience
+# The Loopholes game Experience

-Loopholes Games introduces a unique and immersive experience through our physical board game designed specifically for companies.
+Loopholes games introduces a unique and immersive experience through our physical board game designed specifically for companies.
 This game allows players to explore and navigate the complexities of adopting new technologies within the context of circular business models.

 # How It Works